 In a letter to a local medical board explaining why access to these medications matters, Anne wrote that during six months without opioids, "I was in the worst shape of my entire life—reliant on a power wheelchair, losing weight rapidly, with severe rigidity… unable to sit without support, with clenched fingers that rendered my hands useless."

 Now 36, Anne fears she will be forced to go back to that straitened way of life.
-Over the last few years, doctors who prescribe high doses of opioids for patients like her have been increasingly targeted by law enforcement and medical boards, leaving some physicians terrified that any unusual prescribing pattern will put them at risk of losing their license or going to prison.
-And interviews, news stories, blog entries and emails from numerous pain patients—as well as surveys and social media posts—suggest Anne's case is far from unusual.
+Over the past few years, doctors who prescribe high doses of opioids for patients like her have been increasingly targeted by law enforcement and medical boards, leaving some physicians terrified that any unusual prescribing pattern will put them at risk of losing their license or going to prison.
+And interviews, news stories, blog entries, and emails from numerous pain patients—as well as surveys and social media posts—suggest Anne's case is far from unusual.

 After one of Anne's doctors stopped prescribing, she says, she called more than 60 physicians before finding one willing to prescribe the medication that works for her, despite a documented medical history without signs of addiction.
 But the CDC guidelines—which were supposed to be flexible and to be used by primary care doctors (not specialists)—have increasingly taken on the air of law.
 To protect themselves, some pain specialists have stopped prescribing any opioids at all or cut back patient doses to fall within the guidelines, regardless of whether their current doses are helping their patients.